 What Is a Scientific Theory?

 A scientific theory is a well-substantiated explanation of some aspect of the natural world, acquired through the scientific method and repeatedly tested and confirmed through observation and experimentation.
-Unlike everyday use of the term “theory,” which might imply a guess or speculation, a scientific theory is a dependable framework that has withstood rigorous scrutiny and is supported by a vast body of evidence.
+Also, unlike everyday use of the term “theory,” which might imply a guess or speculation, a scientific theory is a solid framework that has withstood rigorous scrutiny and is supported by a vast body of evidence.
 It is not a mere hypothesis or an unproven idea but a comprehensive explanation that has been validated across multiple studies and disciplines.

 Key Characteristics of a Scientific Theory